EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

-Some values to note for dev/prod.template.values.yaml: sql.database will be what you entered for Initial Database Name sql.user and sql.password will be the name and password of the admin user sql.host will be the Endpoint of the RDS instance/cluster; find this
+Some values to note for dev/prod.template.values.yaml: sql.database will be what you entered for Initial Database Name sql.user and sql.password will be the name and password of the admin user sql.host will be the Endpoint of the RDS instance/cluster; find this by going to RDS -> Databases, clicking on either the lone DB identifier (if made in a single AZ) or the top-level regional cluster identifier (if set up in a multi-AZ deployment); the look for Endpoint (single-AZ) or, if multi-AZ, the Endpoint name that has type 'Writer instance'.

 ## Edit security group to allow instanceserver traffic into VPC